-Before writing data to the SAFE Network, users will need to create an account via the Safe Auth Daemon.
-The Auth Daemon enables users to securely authenticate themselves onto the SAFE Network, and protects network login credentials from apps.
+Before writing data to the SAFE Network, users need to create an account via the SAFE Authenticator daemon.
+The Authenticator daemon enables users to securely authenticate themselves onto the SAFE Network, and protects network login credentials from apps.
 It also manages application authorisations - applications must be authorised by the user - to be able to connect to the SAFE Network, on behalf of the user.
 The user can revoke the granted access at any time from the Authenticator.

 Application requests access

 The application authorises with the Authenticator with the needed access permissions.
 The application can create its own container and request access to default containers or other applications' containers through the authorisation request.